enepast/js-blackjack-dom/README.md

-# JavaScript simple BlackJack game for practicing DOM, Bootstrap and underscoreJs.
+# JavaScript simple BlackJack game.

+For practicing DOM, Bootstrap and underscoreJs.